 - You certainly don't need to be on a Paleo diet to enjoy these fajitas.
 If you are, these Paleo tortillas will work well with this recipe.
 If not, you could grill some corn or white tortillas to go with these and add in some sour cream.

-Paleo Fajitas Recipe with Grilled Steak and Chimichurri Sauce
+Paleo grilled steak Fajitas Recipe and Chimichurri Sauce

 - Prep Time: 15 minutes